jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 I would like to thank:

 - Tom Bannink for supplying the proof for the bifunctor example in Chapter 3.
+- Peter Kristel for valuable comments with respect to the Yoneda embedding

 # Categories